for-trancer/ChatBox/README.md

 ## Contact

-If you have any questions or suggestions, please feel free to contact us at [mrfortrancer@gmail.com].
+If you have any questions or suggestions, please feel free to contact me at [mrfortrancer@gmail.com].

 Happy chatting!